luanakwon/GroupChatGPT/README.md

 I've been working on several projects with ChatGPT, as if I was doing a team project with ChatGPT.
 But imagine working on a real team project: each teammate using their own ChatGPT would make it tedious to share context, update each other, and preserve creative ideas.

 **GroupChatGPT** solves this by acting as a shared AI teammate within your Discord server.
-It listens to conversations (while respecting private cues), keeps context across threads and contributes when mentioned.
+It listens to conversations (while respecting private cues) and contributes with context-aware responses when mentioned.
 It can also be a playful companion among friends — like the magic mirror in *Snow White* — offering insights or facts mid-conversation.

 > *Basically, it is going to be like using ChatGPT with your friends.*

 ## Features
 - Connected to OpenAI GPT - 4.1
-- Listens and replies only when mentioned
+- Listens to the mentions, read & replies only when mentioned
-- Maintains conversation memory per channel
+- Provides context-aware responses via lexical RAG
 - Respects private messages with `//pss` prefix

 ## Usage